13 Cleaning Products You Should Never Use on Your Wood Floors

 Glass cleaners, such as Windex, aren’t ideal for wood floors.
 Some are formulated with abrasive ingredients (such as ammonia) that can actually damage your floors and leave spots, notes Rosa Nogales-Hernandez, head home cleaning valet at Valet Living.
 Generally speaking, though, there are simply better options to reach for when you want to get your wood floors clean.
 One good option: diluted Pine-Sol, which was also recently approved by the CDC as an effective way to kill the coronavirus.
 To use, combine 1/4 cup Pine-Sol and a gallon of water.
 Spray onto your floors and wipe away with a microfiber cloth.
 Check out these 14 other things you should never clean with Windex.

 Less is more when it comes to cleaning your wood floors, and that’s especially true when it comes to water.
 “Mops that are super wet can ruin the finish and damage the wood itself,” says Stapf.
 “Instead, use a slightly damp mop and wipe away the excess of standing water in order to avoid damage.
 A slightly damp mop is effective when cleaning stains from the floors.”
 Bottom line: Any product that requires you to break out the bucket and mop isn’t ideal for wood floors.
 If you swear by mops and don’t want to give them up, try one that effectively squeezes out excess water, such as the O-Cedar Easywring Microfiber Spin Mop and Bucket System.
-In case you were wondering, this is how often you should clean everything in your house.

 On that note, steam-cleaning devices shouldn’t be used on hardwood floors, either.
 Because of wood’s porous nature, moisture is easily absorbed.
 “Steam cleaners will leave excessive water and heat on the floors, and this can lead to cupping and long-term damage,” notes Nogales-Hernandez.
 “I recommend using a microfiber mop when cleaning instead.”
 Try the Mr. Siga Professional Microfiber Mop on hardwood, laminate, and tile floors.
 And check out this pro tip for problem spots: “For individual scuffs on the floor, you can also rub a tennis ball on the scuffs until they are gone.”
 Genius!
 Check out these other clever cleaning hacks from professional house cleaners.